Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 Okay.
 You want them to go through the whole fuel cell shutdown.
 Heaters and all.

-Heaters, reactant valves, and the pumps of course he's already done.
+Roger.
+Heaters, reactant valves, and the pumps of course he's already got.

 Okay.
 Have them go ahead, CAPCOM.